 *Florida Statute 828.12 – Cruelty to animals: to unnecessarily overload, overdrive, torture, torment, deprive of necessary sustenance or shelter, or unnecessarily or cruelly beat, mutilate, or kill an animal, or cause the same to be done, or carry in or upon any vehicle, or otherwise, any animal in a cruel or inhumane manner.

 - DOCUMENT: Take note of the date, time, exact location and the type of animal(s) involved.
-Video and photographic documentation (even a cell phone photo) can help bolster your case.
+Video and photographic documentation will help bolster your case.

 - CONTACT LAW ENFORCEMENT: Contact your local animal control agency or county sheriff's office and present your complaint and evidence.
 You may wish to remain anonymous, but doing so may make successful prosecution of the case more difficult.

 - FOLLOW UP: Be the squeaky wheel.
 If it seems like your complaint is not being taken seriously, keep calling back.
 Scheduling an in-person meeting with the law enforcement agency may have a greater impact.
 If all else fails, getting local media interested in the story is a sure-fire way of grabbing the attention of law enforcement.